GCdM/GCdeM/notes.md

 **Progress**
 󰔟 start/in progress
- new thing added (for idempotent actions where  means already exists)  done
+ new thing added (for idempotent actions where  means already exists)  nothing to do
+ done/finished
  error
  validation
+󰍉 found